 'Café Nova', run by Eva Carlsson, the favorite caterer from the excavation would also follow to the new project.

-A complete list of all who contributed years of their life would name several thousand persons over the years.
+A complete list of all individuals who contributed significant portions of their lives to this project would include several thousand names.

 The 5 November 1993 we were done with the planning and had put together all documents with consistent project objectives and prepared all formalities to get on with the next step in setting up the formal structure of the project.
 We needed a clear non-profit owner to which we could direct all funds and donations and we needed a formal corporation where you could hire staff and actually build the ship.